tel/wc-web/site/articles/drafts/cbpv.md

 by Scala as opposed to more OCaml practices as it has a closer computational heritage.

+## HTTP and REST

+And as a twist analysis, let's consider one of the most successful computation systems today.
+As is typical with distributed systems, the tension becomes incredibly straightforward as you cannot serialize computations, only concrete, finite values.

+While any HTTP endpoint is obviously a computation, opaque and analyzed by its responses to various input signals, the various data interchange languages like XML and JSON are obviously data.
+This is the typical case with interacting computations---it's easier to analyze them if we see them as communicating with observable, structural data.

+REST takes this a step further and constrains the computations to be largely about semi-transparent manipulation of known data.
+We expect various "endpoints" to have straightforward behavior with respect to manipulations of dependably available data.
+This is the sort of thing that brings data even more into the forefront of interacting with these systems and, e.g., compares interestingly with previous designs like RPC.

 ## Wrap up

 Programming arises admist the tension between _values_ and _computation_.
 Once